catdieval/user-workflow-and-user-stories/user-story-3.md

 - [ ] Create a ChooseVariables component
   - [ ] useLocalStorageState for the XVariable variable with default value set to [].
   - [ ] useLocalStorageState for the YVariable variable with default value set to [].
-  - [ ] useState for the XKey variable with initial value set to "".
+  - [ ] useLocalStorageState for the XKey variable with default value set to "".
-  - [ ] useState for the YKey variable with initial value set to "".
+  - [ ] useLocalStorageState for the YKey variable with default value set to "".
   - [ ] useState for the hasChosenLastVariable variable with initial value set to false.
   - [ ] Write a handleSubmit function which does event.preventDefault().
   - [ ] Write a handleXChange function which declares a choice variable set to event.target.value and if choice is different from "" (if the user selects another option than Select) then sets setXKey to choice.